iambuzzz/ComputerNetworks/README.md

 # Computer Networks Lab - Algorithm Implementations

-This repository contains Java implementations and NS2 scripts for standard Computer Networks laboratory experiments.
+This repository contains Java implementations for standard Computer Networks laboratory experiments.
 The codes cover the Data Link Layer, Network Layer, and Transport Layer protocols using Socket Programming and Simulation logic.

 ---